sigurdsvela/boot/README.md

 ### Options

-A little bit more advanced, is, optionally include a .gitignore file if the --vcs option passed to the template is "git"
+A little bit more advanced, option files.
+Lets set up an optionally included .gitignore file, which is included if the --vcs option passed to the template is "git"

 First, for the sake of structure, we'll create a 'vcs' directory, and then put our .gitignore file in there